Most interesting landmarks of Mexico

 - Agua Azul Falls – Chiapas.
 Chain of powerful beautiful waterfalls located in rainforest.
 Water of the falls has bright blue color and is rich with lime.
 Lime has sedimented along the way of the falls, creating unusual natural sculptures and encasings for trees and other objects.

 - Basaseachic Falls – Chihuahua.
 Second highest waterfall in Mexico, 246 m tall free falling plunge located in gorgeous natural setting.

 - Piedra Volada – Chihuahua.
 Considered to be the highest waterfall in Mexico.
 Height of fall – 453 m, seasonal, single fall in dramatic landscape.

-Unusual ecosystems and other natural landmarks
+Unusual ecosystems and other natural landmarks of Mexico

 - Lake Alchichica – Puebla.
 Unique maar lake with high level of endemism, especially noted due to rare stromatolites met only in few locations around the world.
 Endemic salamander and fish.
 Renowned location of unusual experiences such as UFO sightings, lights in the lake.

 - Árbol del Tule – Oaxaca.
 Besides the incredible girth this Montezuma cypress (Taxodium mucronatum Ten., 1853) has volume 750 m³.
 Girth 36.2 m, diameter 11.62 m, height 35.4 m.
 Age estimated to be 1,400 – 1,600 years.
 Sacred Zapotec tree.

 - Cuatro Ciénegas Valley – Coahuila.
 Unusual part of Chihuahua desert with thousands of geothermal spring pools.
 Extremely high biodiversity including more than 70 endemic species not found outside this valley.
 Most unique are stromatolites in spring lakes, endemic plants in gypsum dunes, fishes in lakes.